ChrisArchitect/cnyc/_posts/2023-08-10-lead-story-otv-news-1988.md

 <figcaption><b>1,507 systems:</b> got a bit "creative" digging up old footage from the OTV archives.📼 Happy "Zero Cool Day".</figcaption>
 </figure>

-<small>For the record too: all the creative direction, the writing, logo and graphics creation, video constuction was done the 'old fashioned way', other than the <em>talking head</em>.
+<p class="text-muted"><small>For the record too: all the creative direction, the writing, logo and graphics creation, video constuction was done the 'old fashioned way', other than the <em>talking head</em>.
 Just a little experiment, by no means an endorsement of the technology.
-An authentic, fan-driven labour of love creation😉</small>
+An authentic, fan-driven labour of love creation😉</small></p>